On the Dualizability of Fusion 2-Categories: The Relative 2-Deligne Tensor Product

 It therefore only remains to check that $\mathbf{A}$ is compatible with the bimodule structures.
 The right $\mathfrak{C}$-action on $\mathbf{Fun}_{\mathfrak{C}}(\mathfrak{M},\mathfrak{C})$ is given by postcomposition with $(-)\Box C$.
 But the right adjoint of $(-)\Box C$ is $(-)\Box C^{\sharp}$.
 Likewise, the left $\mathfrak{D}$-action on $\mathbf{Fun}_{\mathfrak{C}}(\mathfrak{M},\mathfrak{C})$ is given by precomposition with $(-)\Box D$, and the right adjoint of $(-)\Box D$ is again $(-)\Box D^{\sharp}$.
 This shows that the 2-functor $\mathbf{A}$ admits bimodule structure as desired.
 The other equivalence is derived analogously. \end{proof}

 \begin{Lemma} Let $A$ be a separable algebra in a compact semisimple tensor 2-category $\mathfrak{C}$.
-Then we have equivalences of $\mathfrak{C}$-module 2-categories given by sending an $A$-module $M^*$ to $M^{\sharp}$, and given by sending an $A$-module $^*M$ to $^{\sharp}M$. \end{Lemma} \begin{proof} We prove the first equivalence, the others follow similarly.
+Then, we have equivalences of $\mathfrak{C}$-module 2-categories given by sending an $A$-module $M^*$ to $M^{\sharp}$, and given by sending an $A$-module $^*M$ to $^{\sharp}M$. \end{Lemma} \begin{proof} We prove the first equivalence, the others follow similarly.
 Let $M$ be a right $A$-module.
 We write $M^*$ for the corresponding object of $\mathbf{Mod}_{\mathfrak{C}}(A)^*$.
 Then, applying $(-)^{\sharp}$ to the action 1-morphism $n^M:M\Box A\rightarrow M$ yields a 1-morphism $(n^M)^{\sharp}:M^{\sharp}\rightarrow A^{\sharp}\Box M^{\sharp}$.
 Upon taking its mate, we get a 1-morphism Similarly, the coherence 2-isomorphisms for the right $A$-action on $M$ yield coherence 2-isomorphisms for a left $A^{\sharp\sharp}$-action on $M^{\sharp}$.
 Further, this construction can be extended in the obvious way to 1-morphisms (remembering that the underlying 2-category of $\mathbf{Mod}_{\mathfrak{C}}(A)^*$ is $\mathbf{Mod}_{\mathfrak{C}}(A)^{1op}$), and is functorial.
 As the monoidal 2-functor $(-)^{\sharp}:\mathfrak{C}\rightarrow \mathfrak{C}^{mop,1op}$ is an equivalence, so is the 2-functor $M^*\mapsto M^{\sharp}$.
 Further, it is clear that this is suitably compatible with the left $\mathfrak{C}$-module structures, which concludes the proof of the lemma. \end{proof}

-The property of being separable for an algebra in a monoidal 2-category is preserved by all 2-functors.
+As already used above, the property of being separable for an algebra in a monoidal 2-category is preserved by all monoidal 2-functors.
 In particular, if $A$ is a separable algebra in a compact semisimple tensor 2-category $\mathfrak{C}$, then $A^{\sharp\sharp}$ is separable.
 Thus, we obtain the following corollary of the two lemmas above.

 \begin{Corollary} Let $\mathfrak{C}$ and $\mathfrak{D}$ be locally separable compact semisimple tensor 2-categories over the perfect field $\mathds{k}$.
 For any separable $\mathfrak{C}$-$\mathfrak{D}$-bimodule 2-category $\mathfrak{M}$, we have that $\mathbf{Fun}_{\mathfrak{C}}(\mathfrak{M},\mathfrak{C})$ is a separable $\mathfrak{D}$-$\mathfrak{C}$-bimodule 2-category. \end{Corollary}